 The following full-day tours require a minimum of four persons:

 The Dry Pacific Forest and its wonderful suite of birds is the theme of the day!
-Yellow-headed Caracara, Gray-lined & Short-tailed hawks, Peregrine Falcon, White-tailed Kite, Pale-eyed Pygmy-Tyrant, Red-breasted Blackbird, Fork-tailed Flycatcher and Crested Oropendola are among our hopefuls.
+Crested Bobwhite, Yellow-headed Caracara, Gray-lined & Short-tailed hawks, Peregrine & Aplomado Falcons, White-tailed Kite, Veraguan Mango, Sapphire-throated Hummingbird, Straight-billed Woodcreeper, Red-breasted Blackbird, Fork-tailed Flycatcher and Crested Oropendola are among our hopefuls.
 We enjoy a picnic lunch at Playa Santa Clara!
-Blue-footed & Brown boobies, Sandwich, Royal & Elegant terns cruise along the beach.
+Blue-footed & Brown Boobies and Sandwich, Royal & Elegant Terns cruise along the beach.
 At Juan Hombron rice fields we hope to find Lesser Yellow-headed Vulture, Crested Caracara, Gray-cowled Wood-Rail, Pale-eyed-Pygmy-Tyrant and a host of other terrific birds!

 Caribbean Slope birding at its best!
 These fine, forested areas are not well-birded, so who knows what might turn up!
 Rio Indio is a great spot to try for the area’s specialties: Sulphur-rumped Tanager, Spot-crowned Barbet and Barred Puffbird, along with White-vented Euphonia, Buff-rumped Warbler and Long-tailed Tyrant!
 Cinnamon & White-winged becards, Black-chested Jay, Bay Wren, along with Tawny-capped Euphonia and many others will also be in the offing!
 During this tour we enjoy a pleasant picnic lunch at a thatched-roof shelter at Rio Jordanal.